codewithpatelo/linkedin-ai-ads-studio/README.md

 4. **Local reference images**: Limited to pre-loaded examples
 5. **No image caching**: Each request generates fresh images
 6. **Rate limiting**: Basic OpenAI API limits only
-7. **Modification feature**: While we take the original image as input, DALL-E 3 will probably vary the image considerably due to it's own limitations.
+7. **Modification feature**: While we take the original image as input, DALL-E 3 will probably vary the image considerably due to its own limitations.

 ## Future Enhancements